 7. If you have kids

 Why not let your kids join after your wedding?
 They’re nearly as involved in the new marriage as you and your spouse are.
 And if you’re bringing the kids along, why not bring the grandparents?
-Not only can you all bond as a family, you’ll have babysitters at your disposal so you and your new spouse can still get plenty of alone time.
+Not only can you all bond as a family, but you’ll also have babysitters at your disposal so you and your new spouse can still get plenty of alone time.

 Planning a family honeymoon doesn’t have to be stressful.
 Use Troupe to help you easily collaborate with other Familymoon members.
 You can vote on your favorite destinations and share details like flight reservations and car rentals.